-Student clubs develop opportunities for LWTech students to connect to their college experience in interesting, challenging and fun ways.
+Student clubs develop opportunities for LWTech students to connect to their college experience in interesting, challenging, and fun ways.
 Starting a club is an opportunity to build social networks, create academic connections, or learn something new.

-Clubs are not required to have a minimum number of members, but we recommend having at least six (including officers).
-This is to ensure that clubs that receive funding from student fees are supporting a group of students and not just a few students' personal interests.
+Clubs are not required to have a minimum number of members, but we recommend having at least five (including officers).
+This ensures that clubs receiving funding from student fees are supporting a group of students and not just a few students' personal interests.

 The Associated Student Government will review your Club Charter Form at their next weekly meeting.
 The Clubs Community Specialist will contact you if there are questions about your request.
 If your club is approved, clubs officers will need to complete an officer training to learn about running a club.
 After the officers receive training you are eligible to begin planning campus activities.